Care instructions

 Cherry tree:

-- Darkens beautifully (golden tones)
+- Darkens beautifully over time (golden tones)

 - More sensitive to direct sunlight